MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    The number of duplicate records found displays.
 The **Records deduplicated** column shows which entities had duplicate records.

+1. To view the results of all deduplication rules, select **View last run**.
+The results displays.
+You can also download the results.

 1. To manage rules, choose any of the following:
    - **Create a new rule**: Select **Add rule** under the appropriate entity.
    - **Change rule conditions**: Select **Show more (...)** > **Edit** on the rule and choose different fields.